BMW motorcycle tire repair, change, wheel removal, dismounting, flat fix, tube, remove rim dings, dents

 Time to remove the valve core to get the air out.
 This shows some of the various valve stem caps.
 The purpose of the cap is to seal the air.
 If the valve core seals the air, that is great, but don’t expect it.
 The cap is your second line of defense.

 From L. to R; Original cap from a Metzler tube.
 This one has the special valve core wrench and is very good.
 Next is some aftermarket cap that also has the wrench for the core.
 Next is some fancy chromed cap that may look great, but isn’t practical because it has no wrench.
-You now have to carry one in your tool kit.
-The one on the right is off of some “other brand” of tube and is plastic.
+You now have to carry one in your toolkit.
+The one on the right is off of some “other brand” of an inner tube and is plastic.
 I have had them strip threads and fail to seal.
 Avoid junk like this.
 This tube had no cap.
 That is the “fifth” alarm signal.

 The air is out and it is time to break the bead.
 Some are very easy and some are impossible to do this way.
 I just use my feet to break it off.
 I have had to have help and tilt the bike over a bit and slide the tire under the center stand.
 Then use the weight of the bike, with mine, to put a lot of pressure in one small place to break the bead.
 Once it starts, just walk it around and the rest is fairly easy.

 Another NO NO, the tire is oversize.
 This would be about a 4.50 X 18 and BMW recommends a 4.00 X 18.
 I highly recommend using the 4.00 tire.
 You should want to keep neutral steering.
 The correct size tire will more easily fit in place on the bike.
 Your speedo isn’t accurate anyway, so don’t worry about that aspect.
 The /6 isn’t nearly as far off as the /5 speedo.
-This is just one more item that makes me highly suspicious about the previous owner and mechanic.
+This is just one more item that makes me highly suspicious of the previous owner and mechanic.
 Alarm signal six.

 This photo is taken looking straight down.
 Now comes the balancing act.
 I have removed the nut that was on the valve stem and shoved it down and into the tire as much as possible.
 If it really doesn’t want to go in, that means that the tire was mounted with the “valve stem patch” under the bead.
 Each manufacturer uses a valve stem mounted on a thick piece of rubber.
 That is cast into the tube and you can feel that it is thicker.
 The tire would be crooked on the rim.
 That isn’t uncommon to find.
 In this case, the stem shoved into the tire cavity easily.
 I use my weight on each side of the valve stem.
 This is very important.
 See my page on the 5 dents.
 The bead is now in the center space of the rim.
 This allows the tire to shift over a bit to give maximum slack to get the tire off of the other side.
 It is very important to always start the bead coming off directly opposite the valve stem.
 This small advantage of less than 1/4″ is the difference between being able to do it and failing.

-I actually had one customer not know this rule and he had to use a cheater bar on the tire iron and he broke the bead on a his brand new tire.
+I actually had one customer not know this rule and he had to use a cheater bar on the tire iron and he broke the bead on his brand new tire.
 He claimed the tire was defective……nada.

 The tire irons are stuck under the bead and levered backward and over the rim.
 This first “bite” is the hardest one.
 There is a very small risk of pinching the tube while doing this.
 One will usually be replacing the tube anyway, so it matters none.
 I like to reuse a good tube.
 I judge by its feel and stretching ability.
 I can only do that because I have removed hundreds of them and know when they “feel good” or “wimpy.”
 Yes, yes, I know that the manufacturers suggest that you always install a new tube, but is it really necessary?
 That is up to you, but I never found a downside to reusing a good tube.
 Maybe they just want to sell new tubes.